-The fact of the matter is, a standard pocket sprung unit which forms the basis of many mattresses, will be suitable for practically everyone.
-Especially when compared to a cage sprung or open coil mattresses which should be avoided at all costs.
+The fact of the matter is that a standard pocket sprung unit, which forms the basis of many mattresses, will be suitable for practically everyone.
+This is especially true when compared to a cage sprung or open coil mattresses, which should be avoided at all costs.
 Standard spun-bond pocket springs are not overly expensive and will offer you all the support you will require.

 The most pocket spring units you can get into a king-sized mattress on one layer is 2000.
-Mattresses described as having more than this are utilising double-layer construction techniques or they are utilising a suspension pocket sprung unit or they are using mini springs to increase the count.
-When looking at descriptions and you see a specification with more than 2000 pocket springs you really do have to examine how this was achieved.
+Mattresses described as having more than this are utilising double-layer construction techniques, or they are utilising a suspension pocket sprung unit, or they are using mini springs to increase the count.
+When looking at descriptions, if you see a specification with more than 2000 pocket springs you really do have to examine how this was achieved.

-As I have said in previous posts, the only differentiating factor between many mattress manufacturers are the springs used.
-Fundamentally, the springs will more often than not be similar but how they are constructed will provide enough difference to achieve the elusive brownie points that will sway you into thinking their product is somehow better than the competition.
+As I have said in previous posts, the only differentiating factor between many mattress manufacturers is the nature of the springs used.
+Fundamentally, the springs will more often than not be similar, but how they are constructed will provide enough difference to achieve the elusive brownie points that will sway you into thinking that their product is somehow better than the competition.

-Generally, though and this certainly does not apply in all cases manufacturers tend to go down the soft / medium/ firm route and use the firmer springs on the 1000 counts to softer springs on the 2000 counts.
-The theory being that 2000 pocket springs do not have to be as supportive as 1000.
-The support will be there but spread out over a greater number of springs.
+Generally, and this certainly does not apply in all cases, manufacturers tend to go down the soft / medium/ firm route and use the firmer springs on the 1000 counts to softer springs on the 2000 counts.
+The theory is that 2000 pocket springs do not have to be as supportive as 1000.
+The support will be there, but spread out over a greater number of springs.

-I know you are thinking now that if a 1000 spring unit is firm why would that suit our ten stone friend?
+You’re probably now thinking that if a 1000 spring unit is firm, then why would that suit our ten stone friend?
 Good point.
-The Firm spring unit only has 1000 springs and at a gauge of say 1.5mm.
+The Firm spring unit only has 1000 springs and at a gauge of, say, 1.5mm.
 The 2000 spring unit at Soft will have a gauge of 1.2.
 This difference in spring gauge is fractional and nominal between two individual pockets.
 They will both compress easily under the pressure of your hands.
-As the number of springs increases as in a complete unit, it takes more pressure to compress them.
+As the number of springs increases, as in a complete unit, it takes more pressure to compress them.